Functions in Python

 Understanding check

-Let's check how well you've understood the topic of functions:
+Let's check how well you've absorbed the topic of functions:

 What will the following code output?